GPT2MEG: Quantizing MEG for Autoregressive Generation: Results

+A good generative model should be expected to be able to recursively generate data that looks like the real data.
+Here, we first assess the models’ ability to do this using the power spectra.
 For deep learning models we used top-p sampling with $p=80\%$ (unless otherwise noted in the figure caption) to recursively generate data.
 We generated 3600 seconds with all models.
 For models that have task-conditioning (all except AR(255)) we use the task label timeseries from the training set.
-The models in this section were trained on a single sample subject.
+The models in this section were trained on a single sample subject, containing about 1.5 hours of data downsampled to 100 Hz across 306 channels.

 Generated token sequences are first de-tokenised and then the power spectral density (PSD) is computed on the continuous data.
 Figure~\ref{fig:psd_compare1} compares the PSD of the generated data across our models.
-Qualitatively, it is clear that AR(255) reproduces PSDs that match best with those computed directly on the MEG data, while \texttt{WavenetFullChannel} and \texttt{ChannelGPT2} are not far behind.
+Qualitatively, it is clear that AR(255) reproduces PSDs that match best with those computed directly on the MEG data, while \texttt{WavenetFullChannel} and \texttt{GPT2MEG} are not far behind.
+However, a more detailed analysis on HMM power spectra (Figure~\ref{fig:hmm_psd} in the Appendix) shows that the heterogeinity of frequency content is not capture by the AR model.
+Thus, while average PSD across time may look great, it cannot be used as a single evaluation point.
 All models capture the characteristic $1/f$ shape, and peaks at 10 and 19 Hz, likely related to alpha and beta band activity.
 Notably, \texttt{WavenetFullChannel} has reduced power at the 19 Hz peak, which could indicate issues in capturing higher frequency dynamics.

-The performance of \texttt{WavenetFullChannelMix} was found to depend on the choice of the probability mass $p$, used in top-p sampling from the model to generate the data. $p$ prohibits the generation of any tokens that are not within the top-p cumulative probability mass.
-Even slight modifications (e.g., $p=0.72$ vs. $p=0.8$ for \texttt{WavenetFullChannelMix}) result in large differences in the frequency of the two peaks in the PSDs computed on the generated data, and also the width of the peaks.
-Ultimately both top-p values provide subpar PSDs compared to channel-independent models.
-This is likely to be due to overfitting, as channel-mixing models lack the implicit regularisation of modelling each channel separately.
-The implicit regularisation is a consequence of having much more examples and much fewer input features when treating channels as a batch dimension.
+Generated PSDs of group-level models trained on all subjects (Section \ref{ssec:group_forecasting}) were equally similar to the real data (plots not shown).